tarbalint89/astar/README.md

-# A star algorith visualization with PyGames
+# A star algorithm visualization with PyGames